rkuenzi-epfl/Wnder/summaries/sprint2.md

 ## Pablo

+I linked the main screen elements to the user backend and added buttons to go to other screens.

+However, I could definitively improve time management a lot.

 ## Romain (Scrum Master)

 I first merged some of last week tasks that weren't merged yet (Login activity and the user backend), then I implemented my task for this week which was an activity to preview a new image we should get from cloud storage.
 Finally I assembled every activity we made so far.